 Risk and assessment scoring configuration in Risk Manager

-In the Risk Manager app, you can configure risk and assessment scoring according to your requirements.
+As a System Admin, you can configure risk and assessment scoring according to your requirements.

 Prerequisites

-Before you configure the risk and assessment scores, you must know the severity scale of the risk fields you want to select when configuring the risk and assessment scores.
+Before you configure the risk and assessment scores, set up the severity scale of the risk fields

 For example: Likelihood and impact with a 3-point severity scale, namely low, medium, and high.